boxcutter/ubuntu/README.md

     make test   # Run tests against all the boxes make list   # Print out individual targets make clean  # Clean up build detritus

+### Proxy Settings

+The templates respect the following network proxy environment variables and forward them on to the virtual machine environment during the box creation process, should you be using a proxy:

+* http_proxy
+* https_proxy
+* ftp_proxy
+* rsync_proxy
+* no_proxy

 ### Tests

 The tests are written in [Serverspec](http://serverspec.org) and require the